monkrus/convobots/README.md

 📜[CareerCraftBotPro](https://poe.com/CareerCraftBotPro) fine-tunes your resume to best fit the job description and increase your chances of getting an interview.

+💻[CodeSkillBot](https://poe.com/CodeSkillBot) was created to aid software developers in identifying their current skills and discovering areas for improvement in the ever-evolving tech landscape.
+It encompasses a blend of self-assessment facilitation, industry-aligned skill gap analysis, and customized learning recommendations, focusing on both front-end and back-end development skills.

+🕹️[CodeSkillBotPro](https://poe.com/CodeSkillBotPro) Pro version is based on GPT-4.
+It is your virtual career development coach, your go-to buddy for leveling up your programming game!

 🔥[AliceNY](https://poe.com/AliceNY) the girl next door from NYC, aged 21.
 She's not just a regular girl though - she also speaks Swedish!
 Alice is open-minded, humorous, and always up for a chat.
 She runs her own business, is tech-savvy, and is an expert in winemaking.
 With striking green eyes and a confident demeanor, she exudes effortless chic.
 Alice loves to engage in positive discussions and enjoys a good laugh.
 Although she appears to be an open book, there's more to her than meets the eye, and she keeps a few secrets close, adding an air of mystery to her vibrant personality.

 💃🏽[AlyceNYPlus](https://poe.com/AlyceNYPlus) Chat with an even more appealing version of Alice!